arafato/azure-core-concepts-book/README.md

 In particular, they are lacking the entire *RBAC* functionality and force you to use the classic portal if you need to make any changes.

-So in essence an Azure Subscription Admin is only a specialization of a regular *User* role.
+So in essence an Azure Subscription Admin is only a specialization of a regular *User* type.
 That is, someone with an *Owner* role at subscription level.
 We could also think about an identity with only *Contributor* role on a certain resource group scope.
 From a conceptual point of view both users do not differ except for their assigned roles and rights.